All About Matcha

 Benefits of Matcha: Polyphenols and Antioxidants

-Foods and beverages high in polyphenols correlate with having a rich, vibrant color.
-Matcha, being a bright grassy green, is abundant in polyphenols.
+Foods and beverages high in polyphenols tend to have a rich, vibrant color.
+Matcha, a bright, grassy green, is rich in polyphenols.

-Polyphenols provide anti-inflammatory benefits and are considered an antioxidant, both with immense benefits for the body.
+Polyphenols provide anti-inflammatory benefits and are antioxidants, both of which are immensely beneficial to the body.
 Since matcha is made by grinding whole tea leaves into a powder, it provides higher amounts of antioxidants, specifically EGCG.

-EGCC is a powerful antioxidant found particularly in green tea and is known to support cardiovascular health, reduce inflammation, and has anti-cancer properties.
+Epigallocatechin gallate (EGCG) is a potent polyphenol antioxidant found particularly in green tea and is known to support cardiovascular health, reduce inflammation, and has anti-cancer properties.

-Antioxidants help stabilize harmful free radicals that are associated with having cellular damage, leading to chronic conditions.
-Antioxidants also support skin health; according to a 2021 review, antioxidants help protect the skin from aging and cellular damage caused by UV radiation.
+Antioxidants help stabilize harmful free radicals that are associated with cellular damage, leading to chronic inflammation.
+Antioxidants also support skin health; a 2021 review found they help protect the skin from UV-induced aging and cellular damage.

 The Difference Between Matcha and Green Tea?

-Matcha is a type of green tea, composed of finely powdered young tea leaves grown under shade.
-In comparison to green tea, matcha has a stronger umami flavor with a slight sweetness.
+Matcha is a type of green tea made from finely ground young tea leaves grown under shade.
+Compared to green tea, matcha has a stronger umami flavor and a slight sweetness.
 It also contains higher concentrations of amino acids (particularly L-theanine), antioxidants, and other vitamins.
 Matcha contains 10x the amount of antioxidants than regular green tea!

 PIQUE LIFE